+Professor Phil Engel was a student and a counselor at PROMYS when he was in secondary school and at university respectively.
 Dr. Aditya Karnataki was a counsellor at PROMYS for Teachers, PROMYS's teacher institute.

-2020 is the first year of PROMYS India and the 32nd year of PROMYS.
 PROMYS, the parent programme of PROMYS India, has been running at Boston University in the U.S. since 1989.
 PROMYS India is the second offshoot PROMYS programme to be established.
 PROMYS Europe has been running at the University of Oxford in the U.K. since 2015.